Tarfia Faizullah: Life

 Tarfia Faizullah is a Bengali American poet.
 Born in 1980 in Brooklyn, New York City; she was raised in Midland, Texas.
 She earned an MFA from the Virginia Commonwealth University program in creative writing.
 In 2006, after attending a poetry panel at the University of Texas at Austin which featured the Bengali author Mahmud Rahman.
 He had translated an excerpt of a novel, Talaash, by a writer named Shaheen Akhtar, which described the life of a woman who had been raped by Pakistani soldiers during the 1971 Liberation War.
 This historical event inspired her to begin researching the women affected by it.
 After applying and receiving a Fulbright scholarship, she traveled to Dhaka, Bangladesh, in 2010 to interview survivors of these atrocities, whom the Bengali government has dubbed birangona.
 Seam (SIU, 2014), her first book, was a collection of poems that were inspired by the many interviews she had with the birangona.
 Her second book, Registers of Illuminated Villages (Graywolf Press, 2018), was in development for 15 years and discusses many personal themes; it interrogates questions of memory, faith and locations beyond Bangladesh.
 Until 2019 she served at the University of Michigan's Helen Zell Writers’ Program as the Nicholas Delbanco Visiting Professor in Poetry.
-She currently she lives in Detroit and is an editor for the Asian American Literary Review and Organic Weapon Arts Chapbook Series.